 Collecting and Material Culture

-This research strand will ask what these houses reveal about pan-European networks of collectors, antiques dealers and taste-makers?
-What was distinctive about Jewish forms of collecting in the country house; what trends did it follow, which periods did it favour, which styles did it emulate, and in what areas did it innovate?
-Moreover, what does the formation of country house collections reveal about how Jews conceived of their relationship to national pasts, the history of art and the progress of civilisation?
+In this research strand we explored what these houses revealed about pan-European networks of collectors, antiques dealers and taste-makers.
+What, if anything, was distinctive about Jewish forms of collecting as expressed in the country house?
+Which periods and styles did Jewish patrons favour, and in which areas did they innovate?
+What does the formation of country house collections reveal about how Jews conceived of their relationship to national communities, fabled pasts and the wider history of art?

 Featured Publications: Books